 Occupational TherapyAbout the Profession

 Occupational therapy is a health profession that promotes life-long health and well-being of individuals, groups and communities through engagement in occupation.
-The primary objective embodied within the concept of “occupation” is the practitioner’s use of activities meaningful to the client within his own particular environment.
+The primary objective embodied within the concept of “occupation” is the practitioner’s use of activities meaningful to the client within their own particular environment.
 Hence, occupational therapy services are provided within the contexts of activities of daily living, education, work, play, leisure and social participation.
-Practitioners provide services to individuals to increase their daily function, enhance/support health and development, prevent disability through promotion of effective performance skills within environments, and use of adapted tasks meeting their individualized abilities and needs.
+Practitioners provide services to individuals to increase their daily function, enhance/support health and development and prevent disability through promotion of effective performance skills within environments and using tasks adapted to meet their individualized abilities and needs.

 The Division of Occupational Therapy, one of the five Divisions within the School of Allied Health Sciences, was established in 1989.
-In its 1988-1993 strategic plan, the State of Florida identified the need for an increased number of allied health practitioners in the rapidly growing state.
-Consistent with the mission of the university and the State of Florida, the Division has conferred more than 200 baccalaureate degrees in occupational therapy.
+The State of Florida, in its’ 1988-1993 strategic plan, identified as one of its critical problems in the rapidly growing State of Florida the need for an increased number of allied health practitioners.
+The Division, consistent with the mission of the University and the State of Florida, has conferred more than 200 baccalaureate degrees in occupational therapy.
 The last class of undergraduate students received their baccalaureate degrees in 2006.
-The division has now transitioned to an entry-level master’s degree program from which the first student graduated in 2007.
+The Division has now transitioned to an entry-level master’s degree program from which the first student graduated in 2007.

 We believe students should develop a solid base of knowledge that facilitates critical thinking, clinical reasoning and problem-solving skills, all of which are essential to transition from student to competent occupational therapy practitioner.
 Recognizing that all interventions must be focused on client priorities, we emphasize client-centered evaluation and intervention.
-We believe that occupation shapes health and that human beings grow and develop through occupation to participate fully in life with engagement in occupation as a critical outcome of the occupational therapy process.
+We believe that human beings grow and develop through occupation to participate fully in life.
+Participation in occupations is critical to a sense of well being and health.

-The curriculum is designed to provide students with an educational experience which focuses on a modified problem-solving philosophy of education and general concepts about adult learners.
-This process acknowledges that skills must be achieved and maintained through research in a self-directed independent manner; foundational knowledge is best retained and applied when learned in a meaningful context of practice problems; and graduate education must respect the uniqueness of individuals and honor a variety of perspectives, backgrounds and learning styles that enhances the richness of the graduate experience.
+The curriculum is designed to provide students with an educational experience which focuses on continuous critical thinking in order that occupational therapy students be well prepared to function and thrive in the ever changing contexts and environments of a diverse and multicultural society.
+This process acknowledges that skills must be achieved and maintained through research in a self-directed independent manner; foundational knowledge is best retained and applied when learned in a meaningful context of occupations.
+Graduate education must respect the uniqueness of individuals and honor a variety of perspectives, backgrounds and learning styles that enhance the richness of the graduate experience.

 The Mission of the Division of Occupational Therapy at Florida A&M University is to: